-As mentioned, the RA's Board is composed of five (5) Commissioners.
-The RA has a total of twenty-two (22) authorised staff positions, with twenty of those positions filled.
-Two (2) positions are currently open, however the RA is not actively recruiting.
+As previously mentioned, the RA's Board is composed of five (5) Commissioners.
+The RA has a total of twenty-two (22) authorised staff positions, with twenty of those positions filled and two (2) positions are currently open.

 The RA has a range of responsibilities including the collection of Government and Regulatory Authority Fees, which include fees from licensing radios, international and local vessels and aircraft, which is vital to the movement of vessels and aircraft traversing through Bermuda's airspace and waters.
 The RA's responsibilities also include strategic analysis, project delivery, ensuring regulatory compliance and enforcement and attention to matters concerning consumers.
 The organisation also manages the assignment of radio spectrum to minimise the potential for harmful interference to users of electronic communications services.